in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 This web site intends to make available the most comprehensive and accurate information on the descendants of the Paxson brothers who emigrated from England to Bucks County, Pennsylvania, in 1682.
 In addition, various collateral lines are being added from time to time as they are prepared.

 We're still building . . . and refurbishing . . . and hope to continue enlarging and improving these pages for some years.
 NOTE: These pages look best using Safari, Firefox, or Mozilla as the browser.
+I am grateful that they are once again accessible after going dark when rootsweb freepages was merged with (taken over by) ancestry.com.

 See the Index of Collateral lines (most of which are still under construction) . . . .
-There are also explanatory notes about pre-1752 dates, Quaker marriage process,
+There are also explanatory notes about pre-1752 dates, Quaker marriage process, and some Quaker practices.

 The basic material was first published in the National Genealogical Society Quarterly, Vol. 71, no. 3 (Sept.
 1983) pp. 193-216, as "THE PAXSON BROTHERS OF COLONIAL PENNSYLVANIA: THREE GENERATIONS", By MARTHA JONET PAXSON GRUNDY.